Progesterone, Flushes and Your Heart

 The study was conducted by Dr. Jerilynn C. Prior, a professor of endocrinology and the head of Centre for Menstrual Cycle and Ovulation Research and who was a colleague of Dr John Lee.

-HRT has been the preferred way for doctors to deal with menopausal symptoms using a combination of synthetic oestrogen and synthetic progesterone (progestins) to reduce the frequency and severity of hot flushes and night sweats, as well as to prevent osteoporosis.
+HRT has been the preferred way for doctors to deal with menopausal symptoms using a combination of oestrogen and synthetic progesterone (progestins) to reduce the frequency and severity of hot flushes and night sweats, as well as to prevent osteoporosis.

-Women who have had a hysterectomy were given oestrogen-only HRT which has led to more problems as they are having unopposed oestrogen and no protection from progesterone at all and so the increased risk of heart disease and breast cancer still remains.
+This has led to more problems as they are having unopposed oestrogen and no protection from progesterone at all and so the increased risk of heart disease and breast cancer still remains.

 The trial outcome

 The three month trial took 110 women and gave half a placebo and half progesterone and the researchers used each woman’s age and changes in blood pressure and cholesterol levels to calculate their 10-year risk of a heart attack and other blood vessel diseases.
-There was no increased risk between those taking progesterone and the control group.
-Dr Prior commented

 “Many women are apprehensive about taking progesterone for hot flashes because of a belief that it carries the same – or even greater – risks than oestrogen.
 We have already shown that the benefits of progesterone alone have been overlooked.
 This study demonstrates that progesterone’s risks have been overblown.”